How do I find my Student ID number?

 Dickinson College requires students to demonstrate that they have completed work in a foreign language through the intermediate level (which typically means 3-4 semesters worth of the language).
 If you have studied a foreign language in the past and plan to continue with the study of that language, this exam will determine your appropriate placement.
-Spanish, Italian, Latin, French, Chinese and German exams should be competed online by July 1 and may be accessed through Gateway.
+Spanish, Italian, Latin, French, Chinese, and German exams should be completed online and may be accessed through Gateway.
 More detailed information about the language placement exams can be found on the Placement Information page.

 Are the Chemistry and Music Placement Exams necessary?

 If you plan on taking Music or Chemistry classes at Dickinson, then you do need to take these placement exams.
 Otherwise, they are not necessary to take.

 For the Music placement exam ONLY: it is not necessary to take the entire test, but only the parts covering materials with which you have experience.